2393494020/2393494020.github.io/docs/en/grammar.md

 4. 介宾（介词 + 名词）：in the room；to doing

 eg.
+The film star is very popular with young people.
 The dog seems friendly.
 The trip sounds exciting.
 The story proved false.